Culture of Russia: Electronic and experimental music

+In 1966, Moscow Experimental Electronic Music Studio (MESEM) (МЭСЭМ) was created by Evgeny Murzin, and it was officially opened in 1967.
+Several notable electronic and experimental composers emerged from the studio, including Edison Denisov, Sofia Gubaidulina, Stanislav Kreichi, Alexander Nemtin, Sándor Kallós, Vladimir Martynov, Alfred Schnittke and one of the pioneers of new age music, Eduard Artemiev.
+Artemiev was among the composers, whose work laid down the foundation of trance music almost two decades later.

+During the late 1960s, electronic light music ensembles emerged in the Soviet Union, among them were Ensemble Rokoko, Ensemble Elektron and various jazz ensembles.
+Their music was frequently transmitted by radio abroad, an effort to increase foreign tourism to the USSR.

+By the early 1970s, electronic and electroacoustic instruments became a staple in Soviet estrada and VIA music.
+Electronic music found acceptance in the Soviet cinema, for instance it was used by Andrei Tarkovsky in "Solaris", "Mirror", "Stalker", was used in Andrei Konchalovsky's "Siberiade", but also was used in more accessible movies, such as "Diamond hand".

+Among official soundtracks for the 1980 Olympic Games in Moscow opening and closing ceremonies was electronic "Oh Thou Sport, you are eternal progress" (О, спорт - ты вечный прогресс) from the electronic cantata "Ode to the good messenger" (Ода доброму вестнику) composed by Eduard Artemiev.
+The sound director for the opening ceremony, Yury Bogdanov, was another notable alumni of MESEM and author of more than 200 electronic soundtracks for Soviet movies, and numerous electronic and experimental albums.

+After the fall of Soviet Union, several electronic music subgenres have emerged from Russia, namely hardbass, drift phonk, dark psytrance, hookah rap, operplugg, sovietwave.

 Modern music

 During the Soviet times, popular music also produced a number of renowned figures, such as the two balladeers—Vladimir Vysotsky and Bulat Okudzhava, and performers such as Alla Pugacheva.
 Jazz, even with sanctions from Soviet authorities, flourished and evolved into one of the country's most popular musical forms.
 The Ganelin Trio have been described by critics as the greatest ensemble of free-jazz in continental Europe.
 By the 1980s, rock music became popular across Russia, and produced bands such as Aria, Aquarium, DDT, and Kino.
 Pop music in Russia has continued to flourish since the 1960s, with globally famous acts such as t.A.T.u.
 In the recent times, Little Big, a rave band, has gained popularity in Russia and across Europe.
-Other modern music can be found in the media, such as Youtube.
+Other modern music can be found in the media, such as YouTube.
 For example, the song "Moscow, Moscow," is extremely popular among memes and other means of entertainment.